 Buyers of the product can only exclaim in admiration.
-As the logo of Lavazza shows, the product retains rich aromas and unique taste regardless of the processing method.
+As the Lavazza logo shows, the product retains rich aromas and a unique taste regardless of the processing method.
 Therefore, the coffee is of the best quality.

 Lavazza: Brand overview